ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

   * a couple of queries at [[cubical set]].

   [[Urs Schreiber]] I don't know the answer to the first question.
 Concerning the second: the answer to questions of the form "shouldn't we do ...?" is usually: "yes, we should, why don't you go ahead and do so?"

+  [[Todd Trimble]] took a crack at addressing queries.

 * [[Urs Schreiber]]